 The successful candidate is likely to have the following qualifications:

-- A 1st or 2:1 class Bachelors honours degree in a relevant discipline or Merit or Distinction class Masters degree in a relevant discipline
+- A 1st or 2:1 degree in a relevant discipline and/or second degree with a related Masters

 Administrative contact and how to apply: